feiticeir0/ai-candy-dispenser/README.md

 - You can switch Whisper models to `tiny`, `base`, or `large` depending on your hardware
 - You can switch the language used by model for the transcription (`pt`, `en`, `es`, etc.)

-Everything is customizable.
+### Everything is customizable

 Instead of something about candy, it can be about anything.
 The Xiao records a 5 seconds phrase (customizable, but be aware of memory limitations - it's recorded on memory) and sends it to the server for transcription by whisper.
-There, you can change the classification labels and make it about anything.
+There, you can **change** the classification labels and make it about anything.

 ## Client (the candy dispenser)
 ### 3D Files